joseph-flinn/site/frontend/posts/engineering-portfolio-management-part4.md

 drivers for successful new product development.
-An effective portfolio management system will: 1) achieve strategic alignment with the business objectives, 2) maximize the value of the portfolio of projects, 3) maintain the right balance of projects, and 4) maintain the correct number of ongoing projects (Kahn et al, p.156).
+An effective portfolio management system will: 1) achieve strategic alignment with the business objectives, 2) maximize the value of the portfolio of projects, 3) maintain the right balance of projects, and 4) maintain the correct number of ongoing projects (Kahn et al, p.
+156).
 The critical success drivers 2, 3, 4, 5, and 9 are all met with an effective portfolio management system.

 The structure of the system is provided by the stages of product development life-cycle with gates